BondMachineHQ/bmexamples/icebreaker_rotation/README.md

 if the following requirements are met:

-- the FPGA tools for the specific board installed and in the PATH
+- the FPGA tools for the Lattice board are installed
 - the board connected to the computer

 then the example can be build and run using the following commands within the `icebreaker_rotation` directory: